Today, I Would Like to be…

 Biography

 Abed Al Kadiri (b.
-1984, Beirut) is a multidisciplinary artist, publisher, and curator currently based in Paris.
+1984, Beirut) is a multidisciplinary artist, publisher, and curator currently based between Paris and Beirut.
+He has a double major in visual arts and arabic literature.
 His work focuses on the notion of translating violence, investigating repressed personal and collective traumatic experiences, while emphasizing the destruction of cultural heritage, migration, and belonging.
-He has had recent solo exhibitions at Galerie Tanit, Munich; Cromwell Place, London; and Galerie Tanit, Beirut.
-His work can be found in private and public collections such as the British Museum; Institut du monde arabe, Paris; the World Bank, Washington D.C.; Arab Fund, Kuwait.
+He took part in numerous international group exhibitions and He had recent solo exhibitions at Dumonteil gallery, paris, Galerie Tanit, Munich; Cromwell Place, London; and Sursock Museum, Beirut.
+His work can be found in private and public collections such as: the British Museum; Institut du monde arabe, Paris; the World Bank, Washington D.C.; Barjeel Foundation, Sharjah; and Arab Fund, Kuwait.
 In 2017 he was awarded the Sursock Museum’s Jury Award at the 32nd Salon d’Automne.
-Apart from his artistic practice, he worked as an art critic before becoming the Director of Contemporary Art Platform (CAP) Kuwait from 2012–15.
+In 2021 Al Kadiri was an artist-in-residence at the Cité Internationale des Arts, Paris .
+Al Kadiri worked as an art critic before becoming the Director of Contemporary Art Platform (CAP) Kuwait from 2012–15.
 In 2017, he cofounded Dongola Limited Editions, a leading publishing house that positions artist’s books as an artistic contemporary practice from the Arab world.

 Abed Al Kadiri – Today I Would Like to be… , 2020